Modern Extraction: SPE, SPME and Accelerated Solvent Extraction

 How SPE cartridges, SPME fibres, ASE cells, prep TLC and HPTLC displaced classical liquid-liquid extraction across Indian forensic toxicology benches.

-Indian forensic toxicology labs ran on classical liquid-liquid extraction for most of a century.
-Separating funnels, chloroform and the patience to wait out an emulsion were everyday tools at FSL Madhuban, FSL Mumbai and CFSL Kolkata until the late 1990s.
-The shift to modern extraction came from three pressures: solvent disposal cost, instrument sensitivity that punished dirty extracts, and a caseload that no longer tolerated a four-hour Stas-Otto when LC-MS/MS runs in seven minutes.
+Forensic toxicology laboratories relied on classical liquid-liquid extraction for most of the twentieth century.
+Separating funnels, chloroform, and the patience to resolve emulsions were standard at FSL Madhuban, FSL Mumbai, and CFSL Kolkata until the late 1990s.
+Three converging pressures drove the transition to modern extraction: rising solvent-disposal costs, the arrival of LC-MS/MS detectors that penalised dirty extracts, and caseload volumes incompatible with a four-hour Stas-Otto when the same analytes could be confirmed in seven minutes.

 The modern stack does not throw LLE out, it reorders the priority list.
 SPE handles urine and plasma.
 SPME handles volatiles, arson debris and hair drug work.
 ASE handles tissue and fat that Soxhlet ate three hundred millilitres of solvent on.
 Prep TLC and HPTLC handle the herbal end where AYUSH crosses into forensic.